mahidalhan/epiphany-chrome-extension/learning/bundling-fonts-icons.md

 import '@fontsource/inter/500.css';
 ```

-For icons: Export from Figma as SVG.
+For icons: Use the lucide icons library, for the ones not in the library, export from Figma as SVG.